electron/electron/docs/api/web-view-tag.md

 <webview src="https://www.github.com/" autosize="on" minwidth="576" minheight="432"></webview>
 ```

-If "on", the `webview` will container will automatically resize within the
+If "on", the `webview` container will automatically resize within the
 bounds specified by the attributes `minwidth`, `minheight`, `maxwidth`, and
 `maxheight`.
 These contraints do not impact the `webview` UNLESS `autosize` is
 enabled.
 When `autosize` is enabled, the `webview` container size cannot be less